When Should I Prune and Trim My Trees in Edmonton

 When Should I Prune Elm Trees

 Dutch Elm Disease, or DED, is a fungus affecting all types of Alberta Elm trees.
 It is imperative to follow specific pruning guidelines to avoid catching or spreading this deadly disease.
-April-August you do NOT want to do any trimming, as this is when DED spreading beetles can be at their worst.
-Before April or after August, you should remove any unhealthy or dead portions of your Elm, which will help remove the breeding grounds for infected beetles.
-However, if you see any yellow or wilted leaves near the top of your Elm Tree, regardless of the time of year, you should remove those branches immediately as they are most likely suffering from DED.
+In April-September, you want to refrain from trimming, as this is when DED-spreading beetles can be at their worst.
+Before April or after September, you should remove any unhealthy or dead portions of your Elm, which will help remove the breeding grounds for infected beetles.
+However, suppose you see any yellow or wilted leaves near the top of your Elm Tree, regardless of the time of year.
+In that case, you should remove those branches immediately, as they most likely suffer from DED.

-Best time to trim Elm Trees: Not between April-August
+Best time to trim Elm Trees: Not between April-September

 Learn more with our guide to Common Tree Diseases in Edmonton